go-shiori/shiori/README.md

 - Simple and clean command line interface.
 - Simple and pretty web interface for those who don't want to use a command line app.
 - Portable, thanks to its single binary format.
-- Support sqlite3 and MySQL as its database.
+- Support sqlite3, PostgreSQL and MySQL as its database.
 - Where possible, by default `shiori` will parse the readable content and create an offline archive of the webpage.
 - [BETA] [web extension](https://github.com/go-shiori/shiori-web-ext) support for Firefox and Chrome.